 If you are not sure whether you fall into one of these protected classes, a discrimination attorney in Charlotte can help you find certainty.

-Do I Have a Workplace Discrimination Case in Charlotte?
+Do I Have an Employment Discrimination Case in Charlotte, North Carolina?

 There are some exceptions to which employers are subject to anti-discrimination laws.
 Federal laws apply to all North Carolina employers with 15 or more employees.